Table of Contents

 Where to Stay Near Sepilok

-Families and mid-range travelers will enjoy Forest Edge Resort, offering modern amenities while maintaining a natural jungle vibe.
+For families and mid-range travelers, they usually stay at Forest Edge Resort, a place offering modern amenities while maintaining a natural jungle vibe.

 Family Friendliness and Accessibility

-Leading by Example: Sepilok and Ethical Wildlife Tourism
+Leading by Example: Sepilok Orangutan Rehabilitation Centre and Ethical Wildlife Tourism

 How You Can Help